-Everyone knows the kitchen is at the heart of every home, and luckily for you we have a fantastic selection of photo shoot and filming location kitchens for you to choose from.
-From big to small, state-of-the-art to a little more on rustic side, we cater to every creative brief and crew size.
-After all, life might be created in the bedroom, but it is most certainty lived in the kitchen.
+Everyone knows the kitchen is at the heart of every home, and as such, we have a fantastic selection of photo shoot and filming location kitchens for you to choose from.
+From big to small, state-of-the-art to a little more on the rustic side, we cater to every creative brief and crew size.
+After all, for most modern families, life is most certainly lived in the kitchen.

 A little history on the kitchen